17. Quality Assurance

 Initiation of action for revision of a standard(s) will occur within 12 months of the determination by Council that a revision is needed.
 Each year, four Standards of Accreditation are comprehensively reviewed by the COE Committee on Academic Affairs.
 As a result of this review, standards may be revised or refined for clarification, undergo no change, be dropped, or be subjected to comprehensive revision resulting in a more effective means of assessing the veterinary medical programs.
 Using the above-noted system, review of the 11 standard requirements occurs approximately every four years to coincide with the Survey of Stakeholder Groups in the validity and reliability assessment.

 When modification occurs, the revision is reported to the AVMA Board of Directors and reviewed by the AVMA House of Delegates.
 Deans of colleges of veterinary medicine are notified of the change and given instruction on implementation.
-Finally, the veterinary medical community is notified of the change through publication in the JAVMA and the AVMA web site (in the public section), and through AVMA communication modalities (e.g. blogs, electronic newsletters).
+Finally, the veterinary medical community is notified of the change through publication in the JAVMA and on the AVMA web site (in the public section), and through AVMA communication modalities (e.g. blogs, electronic newsletters).